KtodaZ/RateMyCSUS/README.md

 ###How does it work?
 Every time you load a page on your schools website, the extension searches for professor names.
 If a name exists it adds a link to each professors name that dynamically loads that professors ratings on mouse over.
 This is all done through javascript locally.

+###Interested in making this work for your school?
+Contact me and we can work together to make it happen.

 ###Contact Us
 If you have any questions or concerns please feel to contact me at kyleszombathy@gmail.com.